Image Credit: g/yuangeng%20zhang/Shutterstock.com

-At low angle impact, the kinetic energy of the impinging particles contributes mainly to the ploughing mechanism and very little to normal repeated impact.
-The ploughing mechanism is associated with the plastic smearing and cutting of the materials, while the repeated impact mechanism is responsible for initiating and propagating the grain boundary microcracks.
+At low angle impact, the kinetic energy of the impinging particles contributes mainly to the plowing mechanism and very little to normal repeated impact.
+The plowing mechanism is associated with the plastic smearing and cutting of the materials, while the repeated impact mechanism is responsible for initiating and propagating the grain boundary microcracks.
 Ceramics have high hardness, and thus they are not easily plastically deformed.
 Hence the material removal rate is low.

 High Angle Impact